Million-art/eagle-point-test/README.md

 - i validate the HTTP response status to catch both network errors and HTTP errors like 404 or 500.
 - i wait 1 second between retries to avoid overwhelming the server and to give temporary network issues time to resolve.

+# Task 3.
+Rate Limiter

+1. i implemented a RateLimiter class to encapsulate the logic and state. it takes maxRequests and windowMs as constructor arguments to make it reusable for different limits.

+2. i use a Map to store user data because it provides efficient key-value storage and is optimized for frequent additions and removals. the key is the userId and the value is an array of timestamps representing their requests.

+3. in the allowRequest method, i first get the current timestamp using Date.now(). i retrieve the user's request history or initialize it if it's a new user.

+4. i filter the user's request array to keep only timestamps that are within the current time window. this effectively implements a "sliding window" and automatically removes old requests without needing a background cleanup job.

+5. i check if the number of valid requests is less than the limit. if it is, i add the current timestamp to the array and return allowed: true. if the limit is reached, i calculate the time remaining until the oldest request expires and return allowed: false.

+- i chose a class-based approach to keep the state (users map) and configuration (limits) together.
+- i use an array of timestamps instead of just a counter to allow for a precise sliding window implementation.
+- i clean up old requests lazily (only when a user makes a request) to avoid unnecessary background processing.
+- i return detailed info (remaining requests, reset time) to make the API more helpful for the client.